Terms and Conditions

 4.1 The Contractor must carry out and complete the Works in the best trade practice and professional manner and in compliance with the terms and provisions of the Contract Documents by the Completion Date.

-4.2 The Contractor may employ its Servants or any third party for the purpose of completing the Works provided such person(s) are careful, skilled and experienced in their respective trades or occupations.
-The Contractor will be solely responsible for any and all payments to any Servant or third party for that part of the Works performed by it.
+4.2 The Contractor may employ its Contractor’s Associates or any third party for the purpose of completing the Works provided such person(s) are careful, skilled and experienced in their respective trades or occupations.
+The Contractor will be solely responsible for any and all payments to any Contractor’s Associates or third party for that part of the Works performed by it.

 5.1 Any person seeking a variation to the Contract shall notify the other party in writing, setting out in full the details of the required changes to the Works.